Just like you wouldn’t hire a plumber to fix a leaky roof, you wouldn’t hire a copywriter to write instruction manuals.

 The goal of content writers is to develop leads.

-You need a content writer if you have a content strategy and need somebody to implement it.
-You need a copywriter if your copy isn't converting the way you want it to.
+You should hire a content writer if you have a content strategy and need somebody to implement it.
+You should hire a copywriter if your copy doesn't convert.

 Read also: 7 Vital Skills a Content Writer Needs